evilsocket/opensnitch/wiki/Compilation.md

 **Daemon**

-The `daemon` is implemented in Go and needs to run as root in order to interact with the Netfilter packet queue, edit iptables rules and so on, in order to compile it you will need to install the `protobuf-compiler`, `libpcap-dev` and `libnetfilter-queue-dev` packages on your system, then just:
+The `daemon` is implemented in Go and needs to run as root in order to interact with the Netfilter packet queue, edit iptables rules and so on..
+In order to compile it you will need to install the `protobuf-compiler`, `libpcap-dev` and `libnetfilter-queue-dev` packages on your system, then just:

     cd daemon